risingwavelabs/risingwave-docs-legacy/docs/get-started.md

 (1 row)
 ```

-As new data comes in, the results in `average_exam_scores_101` will be automatically updated.
-Behind the scenes, RisingWave performs incremental computations when new data comes in.
+As new data is received, the `average_exam_scores_101` materialized view will be automatically updated.
+RisingWave performs incremental computations in the background to keep the results up to date.

-Now let's insert five more rows of data, and query the latest result.
+Now, let's insert five additional rows of data into the `exam_scores` table and query the latest result from the `average_exam_scores_101` materialized view.
+This will provide us with the updated average score for examination 101.

 ```sql title="Insert more data"
 INSERT INTO exam_scores (score_id, exam_id, student_id, score, exam_date)